Lady Oscar (film): Plot

 General Jarjayes' wife dies while giving birth to a baby girl.
 Frustrated by this and refusing to believe his wife would die without giving him a male heir, the General names the girl Oscar François de Jarjayes and decides to raise her as a boy.
 He tells his housekeeper that her son, André, will grow up with Oscar and become her best friend, as the General believes the girl should be around men.
 As the years go by, the two children grow up to be inseparable friends, while Oscar learns to sword-fight and behaves like a boy.
 Despite belonging to a different social strata from Oscar, André starts developing romantic feelings for her.
-However, she does not feel the same way about him and only loves him as a brother.
+However, she sees their relationship as nothing more than a brotherly bond, a view shaped by her adherence to aristocratic values.

 The Queen of France, Marie Antoinette, like many within the aristocracy, is fascinated by Oscar and eventually decides to give her an honored position as a personal guard.
 The Queen, a vain ruler who does not care about the terrible conditions in which the commoners of France live, is unsatisfied with her arranged marriage to the King and does not love him.
 She decides to have a lover, aristocrat Hans Axel Von Fersen.
 This secret eventually becomes public knowledge and becomes further proof of the Crown's hypocrisy.
 The people of France get angrier and their hunger for Revolution gets even stronger.

 André, now a common stable boy in Paris, lives away from Versailles and the aristocracy and thus is more aware of the plight of the poor.
 He believes a revolution is needed for all citizens to live as equals and tries to show Oscar, who lives a more secluded and ostentatious life, his point of view.
 Despite recognizing the difficult situation outside of the castle's walls, Oscar remains loyal to the Crown and starts developing feelings for Fersen.

 At a masked ball, André reveals to Oscar that he is in love with her and even tries to kiss her.
-Shocked by this, Oscar does not correspond his feelings for her.
+Shocked by this, Oscar does not share his feelings.
 Despite this, the two remain friends.

 In 1789, when the French Revolution begins, Oscar receives orders to shoot on the protestors outside Versailles.
 She and other guards refuse to do this and get sent to jail.
 Moved by this, André and other revolutionaries free them before their execution.
 Oscar declares her love for André, and the two begin a relationship.
 She tries to convince her father to join their side before things get worse for the upper class, but the General refuses and even tries to kill her.
 In the ensuing sword fight, André defends Oscar, and the two escape the house unscathed.
 During the taking of the Bastille, however, André dies, leaving Oscar to look for his body among all the commotion.